andreschort/query/README.md

 =====

 A small library that transforms IQueryable objects and a set of ASP.NET WebForms controls that extend GridView with filtering features.
+Look for the project Query.Sample.WebSite40 for a full example.

 Basic projection
 ----------------